fjwright/Run-REDUCE-0/README.md

 * Better support for non-default look-and-feels.
 * Easy access to the Run-REDUCE User Guide on GitHub.
+* Optional split pane display that can run two independent invocations of REDUCE.
-* Optional multiple tabs that each run an independent invocation of REDUCE.
+* Optional multiple tabs that can each run an independent invocation of REDUCE.